 This hillside theme park was built by Roger Tofte, who based many of its features on classic fairytales.
-Sections of the Forest include Storybook Lane, inspired by Alice in Wonderland and Mother Goose, as well as Tofteville, an old western town.
+Sections of the Forest include Storybook Lane, inspired by Alice in Wonderland and Mother Goose, as well as Tofteville, an old Western town.

-Attractions at Enchanted Forest include the Big Timber log ride, Ice Mountain bobsled roller coaster, and most recently, the medieval-themed Challenge of Mondor.
+Attractions at Enchanted Forest include the Big Timber log ride, the Ice Mountain bobsled roller coaster, and most recently, the medieval-themed Challenge of Mondor.
 But the Forest’s most charming features are the folk art-inspired cement sculptures that showcase Tofte’s vision of a fairytale wonderland.
 Wander around, and you’ll spot Humpty Dumpty greeting visitors near the park entrance; psychedelic mushrooms, fairies, and dog heads poking out of flowers; an old woman’s shoe house; and a giant witch’s face in a tree.

 Visitors can also treat themselves to an assortment of games and shows.
 The Fantasy Fountains are a particular highlight.
 The 359-water-jet fountain light show is complete with original music by Tofte’s daughter, Susan Vaslev (who, in fact, wrote and recorded all the music heard throughout the park).
-Other fun attractions include a rifle shooting game, haunted house, and comedy club
+Other fun attractions include a rifle shooting game, haunted house, and comedy club.

 The gift shops throughout the park also offer a plethora of items emblazoned with the Enchanted Forest name, from miniature pennants to pencil cases and plastic snow globes.

 The Enchanted Forest follows a very particular calendar, so you should check the website before planning your visit.
 It's open for parts of March, April, May, and September—and for all of June, July, and August.